 What purpose do you have in mind right now?

 Once you start living your life purpose it makes everything meaningful.
 Your purpose may have temporarily changed during this pandemic.
 Ask yourself “what matters the most during these current conditions?”
 How can you bring that change needed?

 There is always a preferred way of doing things, but adversities may change the situation and you may have to come up with new ways of doing things.
 It is a good way to reflect on what are your strengths and how can you modify them to suit the current times.

 How can you enable growth through this time?

 Try to find ways on how to develop yourself during this time.
 Don’t let complaining or blaming become your habit.
 Find new tools such as meditation, mindfulness, and reading to find what skills and knowledge you can acquire during this time.

 What do you need to learn right now?

 Are you looking for a new career?
 A new skillset?
 Do you want to become a coach?
 Online learning enables you to do that even from the comfort of your home.

-These questions might pose as a challenge to someone.
-An ICF Certified FLOW Coach equipped with the skills and knowledge of Positive Psychology can help you.
+These questions might pose a challenge to some people.
+But a trained coach or an ICF Certified FLOW Coach equipped with the skills and knowledge of Positive Psychology can help you.
 Get in touch with us at email@example.com